-Microsoft Exchange Online is one of several cloud-hosted applications delivered through Office 365.
+Microsoft Exchange Online is one of several cloud-hosted applications delivered through Microsoft 365 (formerly branded Office 365).
 Exchange Online offers the advantages of reduced investment in physical infrastructure, simplified administration, on-demand scale, high-availability, and other benefits associated with public clouds.
 Microsoft has made a strong effort to enable seamless hybrid environments for Exchange, as well as for Skype for Business and SharePoint, all of which take advantage of Microsoft Azure's vast cloud infrastructure.
 Hybrid environments are networks that combine on-premises servers and storage resources with cloud platforms and services to create a cohesive IT solution.

-A hybrid deployment of Office 365 and on-premises Exchange allows you to have a mix of local and cloud mailboxes and offers other important features including:
+A hybrid deployment of Microsoft 365 and on-premises Exchange allows you to have a mix of local and cloud mailboxes and offers other important features including:

-- Secure mail routing with a domain namespace and an Outlook on the Web address shared between on-premises and Office 365 organizations
+- Secure mail routing with a domain namespace and an Outlook on the Web address shared between on-premises and Microsoft 365 organizations

 - A shared global address list (GAL) with full recipient details